• Skip to primary navigation

 • In a baking dish that has been greased spread 1/2 of the Alfredo into the bottom of the pan.

 • Take the shrimp and ricotta mixture into 6 servings.
 Lay out each egg roll wrapper and spread the filling in the middle.
-Fold over the top edges over the filling then then one end over the filling and finally roll it up.
+Fold over the top edges over the filling then one end over the filling and finally roll it up.
 Place into the dish seam side down.

 • Lastly cover with the rest of the Alfredo sauce and the last 1/4 cup of Italian cheese.